-This topic describes how to configure local binary log policies for an RDS for MySQL instance.
-RDS for MySQL deletes local binary log files according to the polices you specify.
+This topic describes how to configure local binary log policies for an RDS MySQL instance.
+RDS MySQL deletes local binary log files according to the polices you specify.
 Before you set the policies, you must learn about the rules for MySQL to generate and delete binary log files.

 For information about the related API, see DescribeBinlogFiles.

 The rules for an RDS MySQL instance to generate binary log files are as follows:

 - In typical cases, when the size of the current binary log file exceeds 500 MB, the system starts to write data into a new binary log file.
 When the system is writing data into the new file, the old file is uploaded asynchronously.

 - In certain circumstances, the system stops writing data into the current binary log file due to reasons such as command execution and system restart even when the file size does not exceed 500 MB.

 - In certain circumstances, the size of a binary log file exceeds 500 MB when, for example, the system is executing a large transaction.

 The default rules for an RDS MySQL instance to delete binary log files are as follows:

 - By default, the system retains the binary log files generated within the last 18 hours.